API Key

 An application that holds the API key is assumed to be authorized and trusted.
 More importantly, the application will also have full access to the organization's resources in SmartRecruiters.

-1. Obtaining an API Key
+Obtaining an API Key

-In SmartRecruiters Credential Manager, click the button 'New Credential' and choose the option 'API Key'.
+In SmartRecruiters Credential Manager, click the button New Credential and choose the option API Key'.

 2254

-As best practices, we recommend you to provide a name and a description that help you and your admins to understand the function and purpose of the API key.
+As best practices, we recommend you provide a name and a description that help you and your admins to understand the function and purpose of the API key.

-Click the 'Generate' button on the bottom of the page once you defined the name and the description.
+Click the Generate button on the bottom of the page once you defined the name and the description.
 A value of API key will be displayed on a pop-up, this is your new API key.

 🚧